giraone/pms-sample-jee-01-ajs1/README.md

 * Release Mode: Use the following gulp tasks to build the apps in release mode
     * Run `gulp build:all:release` to build all apps in debug mode.
     * Run `gulp dist:release` to build the web app in (and use `static` within the dist/ folder to explore the app).
 This will also use `dist:uglify:js` and `dist:uglify:css`.
-* Combine front-edn and back-end: just copy the content of the *dist* folder to the *src/webapp* folder of the back-end project and put it on an application server.
+* Combine front-end and back-end: just copy the content of the *dist* folder to the *src/webapp* folder of the back-end project and put it on an application server.

 ## Usage
 * If you don't want to use the REST API hosted on *Open Shift*, you can run the server by yourself by starting your JEE application locally and change [change the url](src/PmsSamleApp/app/init.js#L16).
 The server will run on port 8080.